Please contact us if you have any questions regarding the Academic Catalog

-The Bachelor of Science degree program in Construction Management (BCM) is accredited by the American Council for Construction Education (ACCE) and the International Assembly for Collegiate Business Education (IACBE)
+The Bachelor of Science degree program in Construction Management (BSCM) is accredited by the American Council for Construction Education (ACCE) and the International Assembly for Collegiate Business Education (IACBE)

 The Bachelor of Science professional degree program in Interior Design (BINT) is accredited by the Council for Interior Design Accreditation (CIDA).

 The Bachelor of Science degree program in Industrial Design (BIND) is accredited by the National Association of Schools of Art and Design (NASAD).

 The Bachelor of Science degree in Electromechanical Engineering (BELM) is accredited by the Engineering Accreditation Commission of the Accreditation Board for Engineering and Technology (EAC of ABET):

 The Bachelor of Science degrees in Civil Engineering Technology (BCET) , Computer Engineering Technology (BCOT), Electronic Engineering Technology (BEET) and Mechanical Engineering Technology (BMET) are accredited by the Engineering Technology Accreditation Commission of the Accreditation Board for Engineering and Technology (ETAC of ABET).